autoloadnextpost/auto-load-next-post/readme.txt

 = How does it work? =

 At the end of every single post their is a post navigation which is used to detect and collect the previous post URL for the next post to load.
-JavaScript then loads the post by inserting the content via a customizable repeater template that matches the theme structure for a single post and places the content underneath the parent post within the main post container.
+JavaScript then loads that post by inserting the content via a customizable repeater template that matches the theme structure for a single post and places the content underneath the parent post within the main post container.

 The JavaScript detects when you are reading the next post and updates your browser URL address bar and page title to that post.
 Should you refresh the browser, the post you are currently reading would load as the new initial post.